BlueHatbRit/scaffold/docs/proposal.md

 * Ruby and Ruby on Rails - Main application server for the web console and api
 * MySQL - Persistent data storage
 * Redis - Session store
-* Amazon Web Services - Hosting and scalibility, this will cover hardware requirements other than development machines
+* Amazon Web Services - Hosting infrastructure and scalability tools, this will cover hardware requirements other than development machines
-* Travis CI - Continious integration and deployment
+* Travis CI - Continuous integration and deployment
 * GitHub - Git hosting and project management
 * Git - Version control system
+* DataDog - Infrastructure monitoring

 There will be no additional funding required nor additional support from external companies.